AikenH/aikenh-dotfile/nvchad_custom_file/README.md

 - chadrc add some about the ui.

 If dont need to modify the core config file, I'll continue update this or I will fork the repo.

+TODO:

+- add proxy for treesitter update.
+- add langs setting for self use